amzn/selling-partner-api-docs/guides/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 **How can I test my application with respect to its usage plans?**

-The Selling Partner API Test Sandbox leverages production usage plans.
-You can expect to see the same rate limiting behavior in the Sandbox as in production.
+You can test 429 error handling using the Selling Partner API sandbox.
+However, you cannot test rate limits with the sandbox.
+This is because while operations in production can have various rates, all sandbox operation share the same rate.
+You can see your assigned usage rates in the x-amzn-RateLimit-Limit response header for each operation.

 **Can my application completely avoid getting throttled?**